Child maintenance is a financial support paid by one parent to the other. It applies to parents who have become divorced or separated.

 In most cases, when you use the Child Maintenance Service their trained staff will be able to:

-You must discuss your case with Child Maintenance Options before you can apply to the CMS service.
+Note: must discuss your case with Child Maintenance Options before you can apply to the CMS service.

 The new Child Maintenance Service website is for clients and employers.
 You can set up a self-service account to manage your case online or log in to an existing account.
 You can also get someone else to manage your Child Maintenance Service case on your behalf.